Skip to Content

 Emerging Literacy Skills in 4-5-Year-Olds

-Here are some signs you will start to notice when your 4-5-year-old is developing their literacy skills.
+Here are some signs that a 4-5-year-old is developing their literacy skills:

 • Knows their favourite book by its name.